Jocelyn Lee Hardy: Prisoner of war

 On 21 September 1914, Hardy was promoted to lieutenant whilst a prisoner of war.
-He made twelve escape attempts from POW camps succeeding in actually escaping on five separate occasions.
+He made twelve escape attempts from POW camps succeeding in escaping on five occasions.

 In early 1915, he attempted to escape from Halle Camp, near Leipzig, by breaking through a brick wall into an adjacent ammunition factory.
 After five months' work, the project proved impracticable.

 In the summer of 1915, he was transferred to Augustabad Camp, near Neu Brandenburg, and 10 days later managed to slip away from a bathing party outside the camp, together with a Russian officer.
 In what was a difficult journey, they covered the 50 mi to the Baltic coast.
 They swam a river, were nearly recaptured once, but eventually reached Stralsund.
 Once there, they nearly managed to get the crew of a Swedish schooner to give them passage, but were arrested at the last moment.

 Hardy was returned to Halle, and joined an unsuccessful attempt with a group of Russian officers to break down a wall.

 He then made a solo escape attempt by picking locks and breaking through a skylight before sliding down a rope onto the street.
 From here he slipped into the rain and darkness.
 He spoke enough German to make his way by train to Bremen.
 Here, broken down by cold and hunger, he was recaptured by the Germans.

 He was then transferred to Magdeburg, where he escaped with a Belgian officer using "subterfuge, audacity and good fortune".
 They reached Berlin by train and went on to Stralsund.
 From there, they crossed to the island of Rugen, but were arrested before they could find a fishing boat to take them to Sweden.

 His next prisoner of war camp was Fort Zorndorf (now Fort Sarbinowo, Kostrzyn nad Odrą, Poland), from where escape was virtually impossible.
 Nevertheless, he made several attempts, and one nearly succeeded when, with two others, he almost got out disguised as a German soldier.
 And on another occasion he managed to break away from his guards while being marched to the kommandatura, and got as far as the train before being recaptured.